mikpe/erlscheme/README.md

   and emulating it requires changing calling conventions which ends up making interoperability with Erlang code more difficult.

+- No resumption from exception handlers.
+Like call/cc, supporting this would require a CPS-transform, making interoperability with Erlang code difficult.

 ErlScheme is a Work In Progress
 ===============================